-3-Card Reading for H.G.
+3-Card Reading for A.D.

 Does this make sense?
 I hope it was helpful.